 There are links with two famous Puritans who left these shores for New England a few years after the Pilgrim Fathers, but first we have to find the place in a maze of lanes deep in the Essex countryside.

 Eliot departed for America in 1631 in the ship Lyon.
-In 1632, he became pastor of a church at Roxbury, Massachusetts, and remained there for almost sixty years.
+In 1632, he became pastor of a church at Roxbury, Massachusetts, where he remained for almost sixty years.
 He compiled a Psalter, believed to be the first book ever printed in America.
 His ministry was marked by heroic attempts to reach out to native tribes, which achieved considerable success.
 He learned to speak the Algonquian language and even reduced it to writing in order to translate the Bible.
-Sadly much of his work was later undone by disputes and wars between tribes and European settlers.
+Sadly, much of his work was later undone by disputes and wars between the tribes and European settlers.

 BRADWELL ON SEA

 Bradwell lies on the south side of the Blackwater estuary, through a maze of winding country roads east of Chelmsford.
-Our goal is the ancient Saxon chapel of St Peter-on-the-Wall (CM0 4PN), but finding it is not easy, and the signposting is less than helpful.
+Our goal is the ancient Saxon chapel of St Peter-on-the-Wall (CM0 4PN).
 In the village, turn right at the King's Head pub into East End Road.
 About two miles down here is a car park, and the last half mile is covered on foot.
 The chapel stands almost directly on the shore, with nothing but the North Sea beyond.
 It claims to be the oldest church in England, but not without stiff competition from other contenders.

 In 653, St Cedd arrived by boat from Lindisfarne with one companion and built the chapel as the focus of a thriving Christian community.
 From here he extended his mission to other areas of Essex including Greensted, where the famous log church was built later.